 Pacific primary health-care providers

 Pacific people were less likely to go to doctors’ surgeries and medical centres, leading to more of them being admitted to hospital than the general population.
-From the late 20th century this was beginning to change, as Pacific-owned primary health care services were set up.
+From the late 20th century this began to change, as Pacific-owned primary health care services were set up.
 The first was West Auckland’s Pasifika Healthcare, in 1989.

-By 2000 there were 30 Pacific-owned health-provider organisations throughout New Zealand.
+By 2000 there were 30 Pacific-owned health-provider organisations around New Zealand.
 They were a response to ongoing problems with access to primary health care which was market-driven, medically focused and sometimes unresponsive to the needs and expectations of Pacific people.
 There was also no provision for public input into primary health-care service delivery, and a severe shortage of doctors who could speak a Pacific language.
 Pacific-owned health services have improved choices for Pacific people, but the majority of the Pacific population continue to be served by mainstream providers.

 In the 2010s Pacific people in New Zealand continued to be low users of health-care services despite having high health needs.
 Targeted health initiatives for Pacific people were developing, but more substantial changes were needed to make health services more accessible.